carlosrodlop/carlosrodlop-docs/book/AWS_Solution_Architect.md

 - It can be attached to an EC2 instance only when the instance is launched and cannot be dynamically resized
 - Deliver very low-latency and high random I/O performance

+EXAM TIP: Instance stores offer very high performance and low latency.
+If you can afford to lose an instance, i.e. you are replicating your data, these can be a good solution for high performance/low latency requirements.
+Look out for questions that mention distributed or replicated databases that need high I/O. Also, remember that the cost of instance stores is included in the instance charges so it can also be more cost-effective than EBS Provisioned IOPS.

 ### EBS (Elastic Block Store)

 ![EBS AWS diagram](https://d1.awsstatic.com/product-marketing/Storage/EBS/Product-Page-Diagram_Amazon-Elastic-Block-Store.5821c6ee4297f3c01cba37e304922451c828fb04.png)